ValdemarWessing/3D_Worlds_Game/README.md

 The game was build in UNITY 6.000.2.6f2
 ----------------------------------------------------------------

-All assets used are CC0, except spaceship & lighouse wich is CC atribution
+All assets used are CC0, most made by Quaternius or Kenny assets, except the spaceship & the lighouse wich is CC atribution

 Spaceship made by: SomeGuyUsingBlender, https://skfb.ly/oCWvC